Looking for an entry point into the exciting world of Uniswap trading? We'll help you through it.

 Instead, you will be limited to the option of trading crypto-crypto pairs such as UNI/USDT.
 For those unaware, USDT is a digital currency with its exchange rate fixed to the value of the US dollar.

-How to Trade Uniswap Online - Setting up a Trade
+How To Trade Uniswap (UNI) Online - Setting Up A Trade

 In this section of our How to Trade Uniswap Guide, we will discuss the different orders you can use when trading cryptocurrencies.